meleu/tdd-ruby/arrays-and-floats.md

 end
 ```

-Running the tests generates this failure on my machine:
+The tests results in a failure like this:

 ```
   1) Failure: